-7.1.2 TSF_ENV_PROTECT Environmental Protection
+7.1.2 TSF\ENV\PROTECT Environmental Protection

 - Hardware Protection (Active Shield)

 - Voltage Monitor

 - Frequency Monitor

 - Temperature Monitor

 - Light Scan Detector

 - Memory Encryption (Scramblers)

-- Bus Encryption (Protection)^a
+- Bus Encryption (Protection)a

-- Structure and Layout^b
+- Structure and Layoutb

-- Hardware Protection: The TOE has an active shield that covers the top of the chip, this provides tamper evidence protection, if violated a flag is raised.
+- 142 Hardware Protection: The TOE has an active shield that covers the top of the chip, this provides tamper evidence protection, if violated a flag is raised.

-- Voltage Monitor: The power supply lines to the TOE are monitored to protect the TOE from the supply going out of bounds.
+- 143 Voltage Monitor: The power supply lines to the TOE are monitored to protect the TOE from the supply going out of bounds.

-- 144 Frequency Monitor: The frequency is monitored to protect the clock falling bellow a defined level.

-- Temperature Monitor: The operating temperature of the TOE is monitored to prevent the TOE from being operated out-with the correct operating conditions.

-The security mechanism Structure and Layout utilises the TOE design technology, and the layout process of the design.
+&lt;sup>b The security mechanism Structure and Layout utilises the TOE design technology, and the layout process of the design, this mechanism is not included in the TOE testing, FSP, and TDS description, if the evaluator requires further information or confirmation of this mechanism, they can be shown the methods used during the project site visit.
 This mechanism has no TSFI.